Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Relevant aspects of the LRSM

-with the phases $\alpha$ and $\theta$ being the sources of CP-violation on this model, which means that the violation of this symmetry is spontaneous.
-Because of the mentioned symmetry breaking, neutrinos gain mass.
-The resulting mass matrix can be block-diagonalized and one of such blocks is the mass matrix for heavy neutrinos $M^{heavy}\approx f_{diag}v_R$, with $f_{diag}$ representing the diagonalized form of the Majorana-Yukawa coupling matrix $f_{ij}$.
-The other block corresponds to the mass matrix for the light neutrinos and can be written, in the limit $v_R\gg k_1, k_2$, as
+where $k_1$, $k_2$, $v_L$, $v_R$, $\alpha$ and $\theta$ are real numbers.
+The values of the vacuum expectation values $k_1$, $k_2$, $v_L$ and $v_R$ are restricted by some constraints.
+For instance, $k_1$ and $k_2$ are related as $k_1^2 + k_2^2 \simeq (246$ GeV$)^2$.
+The experimental condition $M_{W_L}^2/M_{Z_L}^2 \simeq \cos^2(\theta_w)$ implies that $v_L$ should be much smaller than $k_1$ and $k_2$ \cite{Deshpande1991,Baremboim1998}.
+Additionally, $v_R$ must be at least of the order of $10^7$ GeV to give heavy masses to the right-weak bosons $W_R^+, W_R^-, Z_R^0$.
+In this way, $v_R$ is consistent with the lowest experimental limits for these masses \cite{RodriguezY2002}.
+Given the present experimental bounds on neutrino masses \cite{Beringer2012} ($\sum_\nu m_\nu<1$ eV) and supposing the Majorana-Yukawa couplings are of order unity, we have that $v_R$ must be of the order of $10^{15}$ GeV to obtain the mass of the right-handed heavy neutrinos at this order.
+The genuine spontaneous CP-violation phases $\alpha$ and $\theta$ are obtained after we take similarity transformations over the scalar fields and some of the four phases involved in the scalar fields are absorbed by defining specific forms of the transformation matrices \cite{RodriguezY2002}.
+As a consequence right-handed and left-handed neutrinos gain mass.
+The resulting mass matrix can be block-diagonalized and one of such blocks is the mass matrix for right-handed heavy neutrinos $M^{heavy}\approx f_{diag}v_R$, with $f_{diag}$ representing the diagonalized form of the Majorana-Yukawa coupling matrix $f_{ij}$.
+The other block corresponds to the mass matrix for the left-handed light neutrinos and can be written, in the limit $v_R\gg k_1, k_2$, as \cite{RodriguezY2002}

-Then a see-saw pattern of masses for neutrinos is obtained on this model.
-Given the present experimental bounds on neutrino masses \cite{Amsler2008} ($\sum_\nu m_\nu<1$ eV) and supposing the Majorana-Yukawa couplings are of order unity, we have that the mass of the heavy right neutrinos must be at least of order $10^{15}$ GeV, thus the energy scale associated to the breaking of the left-right symmetry is of this order.
-For this reason we expect that the right gauge bosons also gain masses on this energy scale.
+Then a see-saw pattern of masses for neutrinos is obtained in this model.
+It is important to note that using other successful neutrino mass generation mechanisms in the LRSM, as for instance the dynamical left-right symmetry breaking \cite{Akhmedov:1995vm}, it is possible to obtain that the right-handed scale in this model could be of the order of 20 $TeV$.